Russian forces in Donbas push Ukraine troops to the limit | bne IntelliNews

 From the scene itself, it’s clear that heavy fighting is taking place here.

-Constant artillery fire rings out in the near distance, with Ukrainian heavy mortars just to the south the source of the largest bangs.
-The road itself is lined with trees on both sides, providing some element of cover — both for the soldiers and for the Ukrainian vehicles concealed beneath.
+Constant artillery fire thunders in the near distance, with Ukrainian heavy mortars just to the south the source of the largest bangs.
+The road itself is lined with trees on both sides, providing some element of cover – both for the soldiers and for the Ukrainian vehicles concealed beneath.
 To the north of the treeline is nothing but open fields, a straight shot to the fighting itself.

 For Yuri and his men, this is still a reprieve.